Accessible Technology and Learning Center (ATLC)

 The center provides access technologies for students with disabilities for locations all over campus and has some loaner CCTV equipment for those with visual disabilities.
 All public computing labs at Cal State LA have licensed copies of Jaws, Magic and Kurzweil 3000 installed.
 Accessible test taking equipment is also available.
 The lab has three CCTVs as well.

 Many locations offer CCTV equipment for the visually impaired, including the library first floor and private rooms on the basement - A level.
 Students are able to scan materials they need in all the public labs and at the ATLC.
 Dragon Dictate is installed on several computer where student can be free to dictate without interruption.
+Zoomtext is available on two workstations.
 Additional wheelchair accessible tables are in place in most of the public and classroom computing labs on campus, including the library.

 Training and Assessment